STAT540-UBC-2023/analysis-assignment-cindyzhangxy/analysis_assignment.md

 particular gene, what does a significant interaction term mean?

-- With the interaction term hpi:infectedY, I am modeling the conditional effect of infection status conditioned on the effect of hpi. hpi:InfectedY is the difference in slopes between infected and noninfected individuals.
+- With the interaction term hpi:infectedY, I am modeling the conditional effect of hpi conditioned on infection status. hpi:InfectedY is the difference in slopes between infected and noninfected samples.
+  Specifically, it is corresponding to the change in gene expression with each unit increment in hpi in infecected vs. non-infected samples.

 - A significant interaction term for a particular gene means that the effects of hpi on expression of this particular gene are different